York Apartments have about 1,250 self-contained units available for students at York’s Keele Campus.

 To ensure our residents health and safety, as of September 1, 2018, York Apartment premises (private units and common corridors and hallways) are designated as non-smoking buildings.
-Resident, members of the resident’s household, guest(s), business invitee(s), or visitor(s), shall not smoke anywhere within the building, including the unit rented by the resident, balconies and patios, enclosed common areas, as well as outside within 9 metres of doorways, operable windows, and air intakes.
+Residents, members of the resident’s household, guest(s), business invitee(s), or visitor(s), shall not smoke anywhere within the building, including the unit rented by the resident, balconies and patios, enclosed common areas, as well as outside within 9 metres of doorways, operable windows, and air intakes.

 *It is important to note that new residents may be moving in to apartment buildings with current residents that signed older lease agreements and that are grandfathered and may smoke in their private dwellings.
-However, should the smoke interfere with safety and enjoyment of other roommates/residents, they are encouraged to bring up their concerns to Housing Services and the matter will be followed-up on.
+However, should the smoke interfere with safety and enjoyment of other roommates/residents, they are encouraged to bring up their concerns to Housing & Conference Services and the matter will be followed-up on.

 Possession, cooking, smoking, storing and cultivation of cannabis is prohibited in York Apartments.
 The smoke and pungent smell of cannabis can cause interference of other resident’s (including families with children) enjoyment.
 Rules and policies on cannabis smoking, possession and cultivation are available in Residence Community Standards and York Apartments Residents Handbook.